Move 2 matches to make 4 squares matchstick puzzle

 The key pattern and requirement in the final solution figure is,

-The given 5 squares are made up of 16 sticks that are just enough for exactly 4 squares.
-So in the final figure there can't be any common side between any two squares.
+The given 5 squares have 16 sticks that are just enough for exactly 4 squares.
+So in the final figure, there can’t be any common side between any two squares.

 To convert the initial puzzle to this final figure, we will first form possible final figures.